Skip to content

-Choose reusable shopping bags
+Opt for reusable shopping bags

 One of the easiest and most effective ways to reduce plastic in your household is to switch to reusable shopping bags.
 Plastic bags are notorious for their environmental impact and often end up in landfills or polluting our oceans.
 By using reusable bags, you can significantly reduce your plastic waste.
-Keep a collection of reusable bags in your car or near your front door to ensure you never forget them when you go shopping.
+Keep a collection of reusable bags in your car or near your front door to make sure you never forget them when you go shopping.

 Choose glass over plastic containers